Iditarod loses another major sponsor - WHIZ News

 “We will address 2021 sponsorships after the conclusion of the race,” Iditarod CEO Rob Urbach said in an email.
 “Our mission is solely focused on executing a safe and healthy race, and look forward to welcoming race teams to Nome.”

 The announcement came as mushers are making the final push for Nome in this year’s race.
 The nearly 1,000-mile (1,609-kilometer) race started March 8 in Willow with 57 mushers.
-Six have withdrawn.
+Seven have withdrawn, including Richie Diehl on Monday at the Unalakleet checkpoint.

 Thomas Waerner of Norway was leading the race.
 He was the first musher to arrive in Koyuk, about 150 miles (241 kilometers) from the finish line.
 He rested in the checkpoint for four hours and left just as the second place musher, Jessie Royer of Fairbanks, was arriving Monday afternoon.